htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     For Container universe jobs, the string that names the container image to be run the job in.

+:classad-attribute-def:`ContainerImageTransferred`
+    For Container universe jobs, true if the container image is being transferred by condor itself, not via a plugin or docker repo.

 :classad-attribute-def:`ContainerTargetDir`
     For Container universe jobs, a filename that becomes the working directory of the job.
 Mapped to the scratch directory.